vdstack/mockit/README.md

 ## Mocking should not lock you in

-Changing all my mocks when switching from `jest` to `vitest`, `mocha`, `ava`, `cypress` or `playwright` is _not_ something I'm a fan of.
+You shouldn't have to modify all your mocks when switching from a test runner to another.`jest`, `vitest`, `mocha`, `ava`, `cypress` or `playwright` all have their own way of generating & spying on mocked dependencies.
 You can use Mockit with any test runner, effectively making your test code agnostic of the test runner you use, as far as mocking is concerned.

 ## Mocking should be able to use types

 Depending on interfaces rather than concrete implementations is a very good practices in any language: this allows you to easily swap implementations, and thus makes your code more reusable and testable.
 It can be quite tricky to generate mocked versions in TypeScript though, because types are not usable at runtime.
 Mockit [provides a `mockAbstract` function that helps you with that](#mocking-abstract-classes).

-We also provide a `mockInterface` function that does the same thing, [but for interfaces and types](#mocking-interfaces).
+It also provides a `mockInterface` function that does the same thing, [but for interfaces and types](#mocking-interfaces).

 # Mocks